 Things to Do for One Day in Greenwich

-Though you only have one day in Greenwich, don’t worry – there’s plenty to do.
-Below, I’ve listed 12 of the best things to do in Greenwich, but you’ll need to choose only a few for your Greenwich day trip.
+Though you only have a day in Greenwich, don’t worry – there’s plenty to do.
+Below, I’ve listed 12 of the best things to do in Greenwich, but you’ll need to choose only a few for your day trip to Greenwich.
 Read on to decide which ones will make your Greenwich itinerary.

 1. Royal Greenwich Observatory